-Oakville’s CEP is being developed for the community by the community.
-Oakville's Energy Task Force is an enthusiastic team of community leaders from local businesses, government, utilities, schools and community groups that will share their expertise along with community feedback to help shape the vision, goals, targets and actions of the plan.
+Oakville’s CEP was developed for the community, by the community.
+Oakville's Energy Task Force is an enthusiastic team of community leaders from local businesses, government, utilities, schools and community groups that convened six times over 2019 to shape the vision, goals, targets and actions of the plan.